 Student Counseling Center Office Hours:

-Monday-Friday, 8:30 a.m. - noon, 1:00 p.m. - 4:30 p.m.*
+Monday - Friday, 8:30 a.m. - noon, 1:00 p.m. - 4:30 p.m.*

-Urgent/Crisis Counseling Hours (walk in, no appointment necessary):
+Drop-In Counseling Hours (no appointment necessary):

 Monday-Friday, 1:00pm - 3:00pm